FAQ

 In February 2020 we launched a new login system.
 It uses the same Google accounts as the previous system and your new and legacy logins should be automatically matched.
 If you are asked to create a new account, you're not logging in with the same credentials as you did previously.
 The most common error is users who modified their profile settings to send email to a different email address, which doesn't actually modify your login account.
 If you encounter any issues such as not seeing your games or sandboxes please email feedback@backstabbr.com.

 A Gamemaster is someone who is helping to keep a game run smoothly, but does not play in it directly.
 Gamemasters have the ability to pause & alter adjudication (say, if a player is going on vacation) and edit game settings.
 They can also invite replacement players if a player drops out.
 As a reward, Gamemasters are granted the ability to read all press, so you can watch your players betray each other behind the scenes.
-Please note that a Gamemaster CANNOT submit orders for a power or alter the state of the game board in any other way.
+Please note that a Gamemaster CANNOT submit orders for a country or alter the state of the game board in any other way.

 By default, when you create a game you will be placed in the Gamemaster role and will be unable to participate in the game as a player.
 If you want to play in the game you're creating, select the "Join Game as Player" option, but note that you will not be able to replace players, change adjudication, alter settings, etc. You cannot change this setting once you have clicked Create; if you make a mistake delete your game and create a new one.

 It depends on whether your game is Public or Private.
-In a Private game we assume you already know all the other individuals and so the game creator retains most of the critical Gamemaster functions, namely the ability to pause or change adjudication, replace inactive players, etc. Game creators in a private game will not be able to see orders submitted or private press from other powers as a regular Gamemaster normally would.
+In a Private game we assume you already know all the other individuals and so the game creator retains most of the critical Gamemaster functions, namely the ability to pause or change adjudication, replace inactive players, etc. Game creators in a private game will not be able to see orders submitted or private press from other countries as a regular Gamemaster normally would.

-If your game is Public then the game creator retains none of these powers as the risk of abuse is too high.
+If your game is Public then the game creator retains none of these countries as the risk of abuse is too high.
 If you play in a public game you create you will not be able to change any of the game settings or adjudication once you have done the initial setup.

 Click on the Gamemaster button in the toolbar, and use the form at the bottom of the resulting modal to send an email to the replacement player in question.
-That email will contain a link that confirms their interest in becoming a replacement, and once they click on it you will see a new option appear in the Gamemaster modal that lets you select which power they will replace.
+That email will contain a link that confirms their interest in becoming a replacement, and once they click on it you will see a new option appear in the Gamemaster modal that lets you select which country they will replace.

 There is a configurable setting on the game creation page that lets game creators specify the length of the very first turn, and that setting defaults to one week.
 This is meant to give players additional time to carry out their initial contact and negotiation, which is typically heavier in Spring 1901.
 After that first adjudication, your game will adjudicate on the normal cadence.

-This is almost certainly due to Fast Adjudication, which is what happens when all players click the "Resolve orders once all powers have issued orders" button.
+This is almost certainly due to Fast Adjudication, which is what happens when all players click the "Resolve orders once all countries have issued orders" button.
 The math behind how we handle that scenario can be a little confusing.
 A game has an adjudication period of T. When a game Fast Adjudicates, we look at the time remaining before the next scheduled adjudication (R).
 If the R is less than T, we add T to R to set the next adjudication time.
 If R is greater than T, we leave R as it is.
 So for example, let's say that a game is set to adjudicate once per day.
 If the game adjudicates after 12 hours, the time remaining is 12 hours.
 That's less than 24, so we add 12 to 24 and the next adjudication will be scheduled for 36 hours out, which is larger than the normal 1 day period.
 Then let's say that Fast Adjudication happens again 6 hours later.
 The time remaining at that point will be 30 hours, which is larger than the regular adjudication period of 24 hours, so 30 hours will still be the time remaining until the following adjudication.
 Basically, we wanted to always err on the side of giving people ample time to respond to turns.

 We are fully compliant with the Diplomacy Adjudicator Test Cases (DATC).
 Adjudication errors are extremely rare at this point; it is more common that the players have a misunderstanding of the rules.
 If you're curious about why something adjudicated the way it did, consider checking in with the Diplomacy subreddit.